Obsidian-StudiosInc/os-xtoo/README.md

 addressed!
 This repository replaces entirely Java on Gentoo!!!

 ### Java 11+
-This repository requires Java 11 as your system vm now!
+This repository requires Java >= 11 as your system vm now!
 We are no longer supporting any JDK < 11.
-Most things have been fixed for Java 11.
-There are few packages remaining that need to be fixed or dialed in for Java
-11. We recommend Java 11 for production and Java 12 for development.
+Most things have been fixed for Java 11-14.
+There are few packages remaining that need to be tweaked or dialed in for Java 11+.
+We recommend Java 11 or 13 for production and Java 14 for development.

-Please report issues for any package that does not build or has runtime issues with Java 11 or 12.
+Please report issues for any package that does not build or has runtime issues with any Java versions in this overlay.

 ### Java Versioning
 This overlay implements a brand new feature of no longer requiring Java